-• In order to deploy overlay routing over the actual physical infrastructure, one needs to deploy and manage overlay nodes that will have the new extra functionality.
-This comes with a non negligible cost both in terms of capital and operating costs.
+- In order to deploy overlay routing over the actual physical infrastructure, one needs to deploy and manage overlay nodes that will have the new extra functionality.
+This comes with a non negligible cost both in terms of capital and operating costs. - Our proposed algorithmic framework that can be used in order to deal with efficient resource allocation in overlay routing.